SS-NES/meta-template/docs/project-template.rst

 .. note::

    Software templates created using the meta-template can be applied to preexisting research software projects.
-Consul the `copier documentation <https://copier.readthedocs.io/en/stable/faq/#can-copier-be-applied-over-a-preexisting-project>`_ for more details.
+Consult the `copier documentation <https://copier.readthedocs.io/en/stable/faq/#can-copier-be-applied-over-a-preexisting-project>`_ for more details.